amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

 *Snippet 46 - Inside the Connections we have handled the firstImage signal, and has receiced and assigned the values to QML properties.
-The signal handlers name is always 'on' + the title case of the signals name, in this case firstName, that is why the signal handler is onFirstImage*
+The signal handlers name is always 'on' + the title case of the signals name, in this case firstName, signal handler should be called onFirstImage*

 > components/IndividualView.qml